Lovkush-A/blog/_posts/2021-04-17-trees_variants.md

 ...

 The idea in their paper is quite neat.
 In the standard decision tree, each node has two children nodes.
 To deal with with NaN values, just introduce a third child containing the NaN entries!
 From here, there are various ways of dealing with these NaN-nodes.
 In the paper, Sathe and Aggarwal make all these nodes be leaf nodes and the prediction at these NaN-nodes is equal to the modal class of its parent.
 Another option is to just treat these NaN-nodes like any other node, and continue to split on them.
-I imagine the strategy one chooses will depend on the particular situation one is in, and whether there is are any patterns in the NaN values.
+I imagine the strategy one chooses will depend on the particular situation one is in, and whether there are any patterns in the NaN values.

 ## Conclusion
 To summarise, the paper contains two main new ideas: